My title could have read Why I Champion Conscious Empathic Leadership In Men, to emphasise the

 Leadership traits are not gender specific!

 In recent years there’s been a cultural shift in the Western world.
-The way women have systemically been treated as inferior is being challenged and overturned.
+The way women have systematically been treated as inferior is being challenged and overturned.
 Women are being treated with greater respect and their voices are increasingly being heard.

 This is long overdue.
 However, the harsh truth is, for a lot of (especially) older men in executive leadership positions their ingrained perceptions of the male/ female dynamic run deep.
 It takes a colossal amount of conscious effort to overturn these entrenched prejudices.